Harald Kohr

 Harald Kohr (born 14 March 1962) is a German football coach and a former player.
 He signed with VfB Stuttgart in the 1989 off-season after finishing in the top ten of Bundesliga scorers for three consecutive seasons, but suffered a serious knee injury with few days to go before the season opening and had to leave the team.

+Personal life

+Kohr's daughter, Karoline, is also a professional footballer.